 Day by Day Tour Itinerary

 For over 100 years, Waitomo Glowworm Caves have attracted millions of people from all over the world.
 The moment you enter this subterranean wonderland, you’ll discover an ancient underground labyrinth of limestone caves and grottos.
-You’ll experience a boat trip like no other, journeying through the starry expanse of the Glowworm cave while your way is lit by a multitude of tiny glowworm lights.
+You will experience a boat trip like no other, journeying through the starry expanse of the cave while your way is lit by a multitude of tiny glowworm lights.

-Depart Rotorua and travel South to Napier.
-You will take a refreshment stop at the lakeside town of Taupo before continuing on to Napier.
-Lake Taupo is New Zealand’s largest lake and a popular hotspot for sight-seeing, picnicking and camera-snapping moments.
-Make sure to stop at the to the mighty Huka Falls on the Waikato River along the way.
+Depart Rotorua and travel south to Napier.
+You will make a refreshment stop at the lakeside town of Taupō before continuing on to Napier.
+Lake Taupō is New Zealand’s largest lake and a popular hotspot for sight-seeing, picnicking and camera-snapping moments.
+Make sure to stop at the mighty Huka Falls on the Waikato River along the way.

 Today you will be travelling south to the Wairarapa, a rural retreat in the very heart of New Zealand.
 Stop in at Martinborough, a unique wine village with over 20 boutique vineyards before continuing onto Wellington, the nation’s capital.

 Drive through Motueka to Kaiteriteri, boarding your boat and waiting in anticipation.
-Once you’re on the water, you’ll be free to relax in style as you cruise the stunning golden inlets of the Abel Tasman coast.
+Once you’re on the water you’ll be free to relax in style as you cruise the stunning golden inlets of the Abel Tasman coast.
 Laze on an idyllic beach or choose a walk exploring the beaches and forests.
-There are various walks available from 2 to 6 hours in length.
-Rejoin your cruise back to Kaiteriteri and return to your hotel late afternoon.
+There are various walks available from 2–6 hours in length.
+Rejoin the cruise back to Kaiteriteri and return to your hotel late afternoon.
 (L)